 Data is the key component of business logic and extracting meaningful intelligence out of the enormous amount of data.
 Reliable data insights is critical to make successful business decisions.
-The BI tool Tableau has evolved to aid businesses in gaining deeper insights in to data with the help of better data visualization & data analytics methods.
-In this post, we present how Tableau solves the data visualization & data analytics problems..
+The Business Intelligence(BI) tool Tableau has evolved to aid businesses in gaining deeper insights in to data with the help of better data visualization & data analytics methods.
+In this post, we present how Tableau solves the data visualization & data analytics problems.

 In the early days of data sciences, businesses were suffering to calculate margins around the globe.
-They used to maintain data by Excel, CSV, MS Access Application, Flat files etc. It was very tough to maintain data & visualizing data.
-Especially when connecting to legacy systems for visualization, fetching data takes so much time & estimating the time to extract is not constant every time.
-Even after development, we must check whether the visualizations are similar on all the browser platforms or not.
+They used to maintain data by Excel, CSV, MS Access Application, Flat files etc. It was very tough to maintain & visualize data.
+Especially when connecting to legacy systems, fetching data takes so much time & estimating the time to extract is not constant every time.
+Even after development, we must check whether the data visualization are similar on all the browser platforms or not.

 After completing development, we need to host manually on either the individual server or cloud servers.
 This takes huge time to publish the report.
 After publishing the report, we need to provide authentication & authorization for security purpose.
-Authorization is to validate the user and authorization is to ensure user having permission to view or not mean Allow or Deny.
+Authorization is to validate the user and ensure that user is having permission to view or not.

 What is Tableau?

 From connection through collaboration, Tableau is the most powerful, secure, and flexible end-to-end analytics platform for your data.
 Elevate people with the power of data.
 Designed for the individual, but scaled for the enterprise, Tableau is the only business intelligence platform that turns your data into insights that drive action."